mfoemmel/fig/README.md

-        --log-config PATH            use PATH file as configuration for Log4r --log-level LEVEL            set logging level to LEVEL (off, fatal, error, warn, info, debug, all) --                           end of fig options; anything after this is used as a command to run
+        --log-config PATH            use PATH file as configuration for Log4r --log-level LEVEL            set logging level to LEVEL (off, fatal, error, warn, info, debug, all) -?, -h, --help                   display this help text -v, --version                    Print Fig version
+        --                           end of Fig options; anything after this is used as a command to run

 Some of these options may also be expressed as statements in a package.fig file.
 For instance, `--append`, `--archive`, `--resource`, `include`.